kope-kope/StormGdocs/journey.md

 4. A scanned copy of the investor's signature

-You can either send the four documents in a single .pdf file or upload the four documents at the same time in .png, .jpg and .pdf.
-Within, 72 hours of sending the documents, your investor's status should be active.
+You should send the four documents in a single .pdf file

 ### Step Three - Fetch Investor's Details